top of page

 • Attributes: Deer resistant, drought tolerant, easy-care, winter interest

-3. Velvet Boxwood (Buxus 'Green Velvet')
+3. Green Velvet Boxwood (Buxus 'Green Velvet')

 Velvet Boxwood